This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Building a Post-Interaction Clearing Habit

 Even five minutes between demanding interactions — a physical transition, thirty seconds of grounding, a few intentional breaths, a simple release intention — is enough to prevent the residue of one interaction from being carried into the next.
-Over time this prevents the kind of accumulated energetic load that can take hours or days to shift.
+Think of it the way you think of washing your hands after being out in the world.
+Not because every surface was contaminated but because consistent practice keeps your baseline clean and your own energy distinct and available.

-For strategies on protecting your energy before interactions happen so that less clearing is required afterward, how to stop absorbing other people’s energy covers the proactive practices that reduce how much you take on in the first place.
+For a broader framework on building this kind of practice into your daily rhythm read our post on How to Stop Absorbing Other People’s Energy.
+For strategies on protecting your energy before interactions happen so that less clearing is required afterward that post also covers the proactive practices that reduce how much you take on in the first place.

 Frequently Asked Questions